buimaianh/cs50w-projects/email/dev-log.md

     - Method: `GET`

 - Action
-    - Load DOM
+    - Wait for the DOM is loaded fully
-    - Get a list of mailbox buttons `inbox`, `sent`, `archive`
+    - Select all mailbox buttons `inbox`, `sent`, `archive`
-    - Iterate the list
+    - Iterate through the list of buttons
-    - Get `value` attribute of the button using `button.value`
+    - Get the value of the button using `button.value`
-    - Add event listener `onclick` to the button
+    - Add an `onclick` event listener to each button
-    - Call a API request (url: `emails/<mailbox>`, method: `GET`) to backend
+    - Send a `GET` request to backend with url `emails/<mailbox>`
-    - If sending the request has a trouble, catch the error and handle it
+    - If there is a network error, catch and handle it
-    - If backend gets the request successfully, backend processes the request and sends back a response
+    - If backend gets the request successfully, backend processes it and sends back a response to fontend
-    - Get response from backend
+    - Get the response from backend
-    - If response is error, throw out an error message
+    - If response is error, display an error message
-    - If response is not error, convert JSON string sent back by backend to Javascript object
+    - If response is not error, parse the JSON response returned by backend into a Javascript object
-    - Get response body including a list of dictionaries which stores contents of all emails
+    - Get response body contains a list of email objects (each represented as a dictionary)
-    - Iterate the list
+    - Iterate through the list
     - Create a `<div></div>` to store each email
-    - Get `sender`, `subject`, `timestamp`, `read`
+    - Extract `sender`, `subject`, `timestamp`, `read` status
     - Append `sender`, `subject`, `timestamp` to the `<div></div>`
-    - If `read` is False, set background of the email box as `white`
+    - If `read` is False, set the background color of the email element to `white`
-    - If `read` is True, set background of the email box as `gray`
+    - If `read` is True, set the background color of the email element to `gray`

     ```
         function loadMailbox(mailbox) {